-In the arena of investment banking, punishment is served throughout the year.
-Special arrangements or gathering are not required.
+In investment banking, punishment is served throughout the year.
+Special arrangements or gatherings are not required.
 Oftentimes, the victim is blithely unaware of his or her fate until a distracting shadow appears before him or her.
-At that point, the ibanker looks up to meet the sharp end of an axe.
-By then, there is only time for one or two, at most, final words.
+Just then, the banker looks up to meet the sharp end of an axe.
+Unfortunately, by that time there is only time for one or two final words, at most.

 Rewards, on the other hand, are celebrated but once a year in investment banking.